dylan-lang/opendylan/documentation/website/source/about/examples/generic_functions.rst

 get a warning from the compiler.

 Note that the ``define generic`` form doesn't contain any actual code; it merely defines an API to which all other methods with the same name must conform.
-To define a very general method on ``add`` we write this:
+We could define a very general method on :drm:`add` this way:

 .. code-block:: dylan